In order to get the most out of babblevoice, these quality guidelines may prove useful for you.

-Now, very few offices have a all their staff on the phones all of the time.
+Using PCMU/A is free on babblevoice, iLBC and G722 incurs additional fees.
+Now, very few offices have all their staff on the phones all of the time.
 Even in busy calls centres this may only be as high as 40-50% of staff on the phone.

 Example, I have 12 members of staff.
 We are typically on the phone 20% of the time.
 We are using phones which are capable of using iLBC.
-30Kb x ceiling(12*20%) = 72Kb This is the required bandwidth for both up and down.
+30Kb x 12 x 20% = 72Kb.